FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [PolyBevel]()----Creates straight, rounded, or custom fillets along edges and corners.

 [Python]()----Runs a Python snippet to modify the incoming geometry.

+[Rest Position]()----Sets the alignment of solid textures to the geometry so the texture stays put on the surface as it deforms.

 [Rewire Vertices]()----Rewires vertices to different points specified by an attribute.